-The success of future communication networks is based on providing high quality services with global coverage.
-Thus, 3G mobile systems worldwide comprise of interworking terrestrial and satellite components (i.e. UMTS, IMT2000).
-Regarding real-time and interactive services, Low Earth Orbit (LEO) satellite constellations emerge as the most convenient solution because of the low propagation delays they provide [11].
+Future communication networks aim at providing high quality services with global coverage.
+Thus, the satellite component is foreseen to be widely utilized.
+Satellite constellations can be fairly efficient in many ways.
+They are particularly effective when used to provide two categories of service, broadcasting and multicasting, whereas they could also be considered as a backbone for terrestrial communication systems.
+For these reasons, the 3G mobile systems worldwide comprise of interworking terrestrial and satellite components (i.e. UMTS, IMT2000).
+Regarding real-time and interactive services, Low Earth Orbit (LEO) satellite constellations emerge as the most convenient solution because of the low propagation delays they provide [13].
 Several LEO constellations have been proposed in the literature (Globalstar, Iridium, Ellipso etc.), while the operation of the Iridium system has offered a very good experience for the study of the critical performance issues of these systems.

-Last achievements in antenna technology leaded to multibeam LEO systems where the satellite footprint is divided in many cells (using multi-beam arrays), in order to enhance frequency reuse policies (Fig. 1).
+In LEO systems the visibility period of a satellite can be as short as 5 min due to the continuous rotation of satellites, while current common practice is to divide the satellite footprint in many cells (using multibeam arrays), in order to enhance frequency reuse policies (fig. 1).
 This leads to a significant probability of service interruption and consequently, the hand-over mechanism becomes of great importance for the overall performance of the system.
-That is, in LEO in parallel to the classic performance criteria (blocking probability P_B , delay D, throughput T etc) the forced termination probability (P_F) is a crucial parameter, as is the case in land mobile systems.
+That is, in LEO in parallel to the classic performance criteria (blocking probability $P_b$ , delay D, throughput T etc.) the forced termination probability ( $P_f$ ) is a crucial parameter, as is the case in land mobile systems.
 There are two types of handover events, the cell handover and the satellite handover.
-The former refers to the transfer of an ongoing call from one cell to the next one in the same satellite footprint while the latter describes the transfer of an ongoing call from a satellite to another one (Fig.1).
+The former refers to the transfer of an ongoing call from one cell to the next one in the same satellite footprint while the latter describes the transfer of an ongoing call from a satellite to another one (fig.1).